isabella232/roxanarobinson.com/content/event/2020-09-10-kentucky-women-writers-festival.md

   link: ''

 ---
-I will be speaking at the Kentucky Women Writers’ Festival
+I will be speaking at the Kentucky Women Writers’ Festival on September 10th and 12th.

 [Click here for itinerary](https://womenwriters.as.uky.edu/itinerary)